nixworks/public/news/2010/09/7/README.md

 ##### car bomb
 ### [A car bomb attack on a Pakistan police headquarters in the city of Kohat kills at least 20 people and injures 50. ](/news/2010/09/7/a-car-bomb-attack-on-a-pakistan-police-headquarters-in-the-city-of-kohat-kills-at-least-20-people-and-injures-50.md)
-_Context: Kohat, Pakistani police, car bomb_
+_Context: car bomb, Pakistani police, Kohat_

 ##### Man Booker Prize
 ### [The shortlist for the Man Booker Prize is released with Peter Carey, Emma Donoghue, Andrea Levy, Howard Jacobson and Tom McCarthy in the running. ](/news/2010/09/7/the-shortlist-for-the-man-booker-prize-is-released-with-peter-carey-emma-donoghue-andrea-levy-howard-jacobson-and-tom-mccarthy-in-the-run.md)
-_Context: Emma Donoghue, Tom McCarthy, Peter Carey, Howard Jacobson, Man Booker Prize, Andrea Levy_
+_Context: Howard Jacobson, Peter Carey, Andrea Levy, Emma Donoghue, Man Booker Prize, Tom McCarthy_

 ##### Mozambique
 ### [Mozambique announces it will reverse a rise in the price of bread that led to riots last week. ](/news/2010/09/7/mozambique-announces-it-will-reverse-a-rise-in-the-price-of-bread-that-led-to-riots-last-week.md)